masayume/nihongo/isotope-nihongo/README.txt

+masayume JAPANESE LANGUAGE PERIODIC TABLE OF GRAMMAR FORMS

+- ALL JLPT N5 FORMS
+- ALL JLPT N4 FORMS
+- JLPT N3: work in progress

-A Pen created at CodePen.io.
+Inspired from a Pen created at CodePen.io.
 You can find this one at http://codepen.io/desandro/pen/nFrte.

-VIDEO GAME DESIGN ELEMENTS TABLE

-- port & create images
-- add titles, genres
-- convert filters (tags in elements and on the main page)
-- review background and general layout